sagism/azc/README.md

 # Why should you use this?

 - If you're a command-line junkie, you don't need to switch to another tool to chat with your LLM
-- One tool, multiple LLMs (OpenAI, Anthropic, Ollama, Gemini) - Why settle for one when you can have them all?
+- One tool, multiple LLMs (OpenAI, Anthropic, Ollama, Gemini...) - Why settle for one when you can have them all?
 - Pay-as-you-go pricing for LLM providers (Cheaper in many cases)

 # Features